BU-DiSC/bods/README.md

 ```
 Here, we used "1" as a seed value, and alpha=2.5 while beta=2.9 for the sortedness distribution.
 We place this created workload in the "workloads/" directory, and use a payload size of 252 Bytes.

-This will by default generate a csv file with the key in the first column and a randomly generated payload (string) in the second column.
+This will by default generate a comma separated txt file with the key in the first column and a randomly generated payload (string) in the second column.

 Note: You will need to create the directory to place the workload if it does not pre-exist.
 The workload generator will not create this directory automatically.